babylonlabs-io/btc-staker/docs/transition-phase-2.md

 - Global parameter file as seen here https://github.com/babylonlabs-io/networks/blob/main/bbn-test-5/parameters/global-params.json that were used in phase-1.
 This will be used in the transition command later on.
-- A running instance of the `stakercli` binary.
-Please follow the `stakercli` [setup guide](../README.md#3-btc-staker-installation) to complete the setup of the `stakercli` with your keys before proceeding.
+- A running instance of the `stakerd` daemon.
+Please follow the `stakerd` [setup guide](../README.md#3-btc-staker-installation) to complete the setup.
+  This is also inclusive of creating a Babylon keyring with funds step as the `stakerd` daemon requires a funded keyring to pay for the transactions.

 ## Setup

 First, you will need to dump the default configuration file.
-This creates a template configuration file that you'll customize with your specific values (like your Bitcoin block height that your staking transaction was included in, wallet credentials, and network details):
+This creates a template configuration file that you'll customize with your specific values:

 ```bash
 stakercli admin dump-config